intlify/vue-i18n-locale-message/README.md

 - API
   - squeeze the meta of locale messages from `i18n` custom block
   - infuse the meta of locale messages to `i18n` custom block
+  - get translation status from localization service
 - CLI
-  - squeeze the locale messages from `i18n` custom block
+  - squeeze: squeeze the locale messages from `i18n` custom block
-  - infuse the locale messages to `i18n` custom block
+  - infuse: infuse the locale messages to `i18n` custom block
-  - push the locale messages to localization service
+  - push: push the locale messages to localization service
-  - pull the locale mesagees from localization service
+  - pull: pull the locale mesagees from localization service
-  - diff locale messages between local and localization service
+  - diff: diff locale messages between local and localization service
+  - status: indicate translation status from localization service

 ## :rocket: Usages